top of page

 A brief history of classical riding from a trustworthy source, Sylvia Loch of England, Dressage: The Art of Classical Riding

-And finally, for me, this book covers all that you need to know in how to train a horse and rider, Alois Podhajsky, former director of the Spanish Riding School in Austria, saviour of the Lippizans, The Complet Training of the Horse and Rider in the Principals of Classical Horsemanship.
+And finally, for me, this book covers all that you need to know in how to train a horse and rider, Alois Podhajsky, former director of the Spanish Riding School in Austria, saviour of the Lippizans, The Complete Training of the Horse and Rider in the Principals of Classical Horsemanship.

 proper riding seat diagram.jpg